zhizhiwulong/llm-training-toolkit/README.md

-# llm-training-toolkit
+# LLM Training Toolkit

-A learning project for understanding and experimenting with large language model training and fine-tuning across different architectures
+A learning project for understanding and experimenting with large language model training and fine-tuning across different architectures.